Patricia Bizzell

-Patricia Bizzell, Ph.D. is a Professor of English, emerita, and former Chairperson of the English Department at College of the Holy Cross, United States, where she taught from 1978 to 2019.
-She founded and directed the Writer's Workshop, a peer tutoring facility, and a writing-across-the-curriculum program.
-She directed the College Honors and English Honors programs and taught first-year composition, rhetoric and public speaking, nineteenth-century American literature, and women's literature.
-A scholar and writer, Bizzell has authored or co-authored half a dozen books, written dozens of articles and book chapters, composed more than a dozen book reviews and review essays, and presented a large number of papers at academic conferences.
-Bizzell is the 2008 winner of the CCCC Exemplar Award, and former president of Rhetoric Society of America.
+Patricia Bizzell is a professor of English, emerita, and former Chairperson of the English Department at the College of the Holy Cross, United States, where she taught from 1978 to 2019.
+Bizzell is the 2008 winner of the CCCC Exemplar Award, and is a former president of Rhetoric Society of America.

 Areas of Scholarly Focus

 Bizzell's research interests include the question of how the increasing diversification of academic discourses affects the teaching of writing to college students, with a special focus on students that she terms "basic writers."
 Bizzell, throughout her career, has focused on students coming from traditionally disadvantaged economic and social backgrounds in order to study how rhetoric and composition can be effectively taught to students coming from a diverse range of backgrounds.

 Bizzell is also the subject of a profile chapter in Women's Ways of Making It in Rhetoric and Composition, edited by Michelle Balliff, Diane Davis, and Roxanne Mountford.
 The book aims to share both the successes and failures of women in the field of rhetoric and composition, with the aim of inspiring other women to enter the field.
 The book covers a range of topics from encountering sexism in the workplace and balancing a career and family life, issues that are further addressed in the chapter on Bizzell.
-This chapter offers further insight into Bizzell's scholarly interests and areas of research.

-Influential Works

-Bizzell has written numerous books, book chapters, and articles throughout her career.
-Some of her most influential works are outlined below.